anju2408/Dropdown-List/README.md

 # Dropdown-List
 This is a Dropdown List.
-In this project we use HTML, CSS, Javascript and jQuery.
+This project is made with HTML, CSS, Javascript & jQuery.